Below you’ll find the best formulas and methods that you can use to calculate a fair rental split.

 While splitting rent by square footage sounds fair, it isn’t always going to be the most reasonable solution as it doesn’t account for how useable the space in each room is or for other features the rooms may have.

-3. Rental Split Using Sperner’s Iemma
+4. How to Split Rent Using Sperner’s Iemma

 Another way to fairly split the rent is to use Sperner’s lemma.
 This essentially creates a method that takes into account each roommate’s personal preference and value for each room.
 While there are multiple complicated ways to calculate the value of each room, the simplest involves the roommates bidding for each room.